 Candidates must have basic knowledge in molecular genetics, statistics and informatics.

-The committee of the course will evaluate applications.
+The course committee will evaluate applications.

 Human Evolutionary Genetics Unit